 - Monitor and evaluate students with concussions using Baseline testing and Sport Concussion Assessment Tool

 - Assist the coaching staff with the proper sanitation of equipment, in particular shoulder pads and helmets

 - Communicate effectively with parents concerning referrals to team physicians and medical clearance/return to play release policies

 - Advise all undergraduate assistants concerning diocesan, TAPPS, DPL, NFHS, and Safe Environment Program polices

 Please send resumes to Assistant Principal Stephen Guerrero at email@example.com.

 Therefore, we want teachers who are passionate about their subject matters of expertise and understand their primary role in assuring students’ learning and mastery of subject matter and college preparatory skills.
 As a result, we seek ways for our students not just to be exposed to our subjects; rather, we want students to engage in the information and look at ways to understand it, apply it, and synthesize how it connects to other knowledge.

-Bishop Dunne Catholic School welcomes inquiries from all qualified applicants for employment and does not discriminate against any persons in violation of applicable local, state or federal laws.
+Bishop Dunne Catholic School welcomes inquiries from all qualified applicants for employment and does not discriminate against any persons.